WebDev

 );

-const retryCount = parseInt(this.config.get('HTTP_SERVICE_RETRY_COUNT'));
+const retryCount = Number(this.config.get('HTTP_SERVICE_RETRY_COUNT'));

-const retryDelay = parseInt(this.config.get('HTTP_SERVICE_RETRY_DELAY'));
+const retryDelay = Number(this.config.get('HTTP_SERVICE_RETRY_DELAY'));

 const carValues = await lastValueFrom(response);